Gladstone Capital (NASDAQ:GLAD) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of Gladstone Capital (NASDAQ:GLAD) from a hold rating to a buy rating in a research note released on Tuesday morning, Zacks.com reports.
-The brokerage currently has $13.00 price objective on the investment management company’s stock.
+Gladstone Capital (NASDAQ:GLAD) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
+The brokerage presently has a $13.00 price objective on the investment management company’s stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 13.14% from the stock’s previous close.

 According to Zacks, “Gladstone Capital Corporation is a specialty finance company that invests in debt securities consisting primarily of senior term loans, senior subordinated loans, and junior subordinated loans in small and medium sized companies.
 The Company target small and medium sized private businesses that meet some or all of our criteria, including the potential for growth, adequate assets for loan collateral, experienced management teams with significant ownership interest in the business, adequate capitalization, profitable operations based on cash flow, substantial ownership by a buyout fund or a venture capital fund and potential opportunities for us to realize appreciation and gain liquidity in our equity position. “

-The firm also recently declared a monthly dividend, which will be paid on Friday, December 31st.
-Stockholders of record on Thursday, December 23rd will be paid a $0.065 dividend.
-The ex-dividend date of this dividend is Wednesday, December 22nd.
-This represents a $0.78 annualized dividend and a dividend yield of 6.71%.
-Gladstone Capital’s payout ratio is 30.71%.

-Large investors have recently added to or reduced their stakes in the company.
-Two Sigma Advisers LP boosted its stake in Gladstone Capital by 8.3% during the third quarter.
-Two Sigma Advisers LP now owns 168,758 shares of the investment management company’s stock valued at $1,907,000 after buying an additional 13,000 shares in the last quarter.
-UBS Group AG boosted its stake in Gladstone Capital by 19.0% during the third quarter.
-UBS Group AG now owns 53,551 shares of the investment management company’s stock valued at $605,000 after buying an additional 8,537 shares in the last quarter.
-Claraphi Advisory Network LLC bought a new position in Gladstone Capital during the third quarter valued at about $251,000.
-Royal Bank of Canada boosted its stake in Gladstone Capital by 14.6% during the third quarter.
-Royal Bank of Canada now owns 25,481 shares of the investment management company’s stock valued at $289,000 after buying an additional 3,246 shares in the last quarter.
-Finally, BlackRock Inc. boosted its stake in Gladstone Capital by 15.1% during the third quarter.
-BlackRock Inc. now owns 218,414 shares of the investment management company’s stock valued at $2,468,000 after buying an additional 28,687 shares in the last quarter.
-10.83% of the stock is owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of GLAD.
+Mackenzie Financial Corp raised its holdings in Gladstone Capital by 115.9% in the second quarter.
+Mackenzie Financial Corp now owns 102,139 shares of the investment management company’s stock valued at $1,167,000 after acquiring an additional 54,833 shares in the last quarter.
+Shulman DeMeo Asset Management LLC acquired a new stake in Gladstone Capital in the third quarter valued at $549,000.
+Advisors Asset Management Inc. raised its holdings in Gladstone Capital by 17.9% in the second quarter.
+Advisors Asset Management Inc. now owns 264,443 shares of the investment management company’s stock valued at $3,023,000 after acquiring an additional 40,152 shares in the last quarter.
+Lakeview Capital Partners LLC bought a new stake in Gladstone Capital during the second quarter valued at $370,000.
+Finally, BlackRock Inc. increased its stake in Gladstone Capital by 15.1% during the third quarter.
+BlackRock Inc. now owns 218,414 shares of the investment management company’s stock valued at $2,468,000 after purchasing an additional 28,687 shares during the last quarter.
+10.83% of the stock is currently owned by hedge funds and other institutional investors.

 Gladstone Capital is a specialty finance company that invests in debt securities consisting primarily of senior term loans, senior subordinated loans, and junior subordinated loans in small and medium sized companies, that meet certain criteria.
 The criteria can include some or all of the following: the potential for growth in cash flow, adequate assets for loan collateral, experienced management teams with significant ownership interest in the business, adequate capitalization, profitable operations based on the borrower’s cash flow, reasonable capitalization of the borrower and the potential to realize appreciation and gain liquidity in our equity position, if any.